cytopia/check_drupal/README.md

 Nagios plugin that will check drupal sites for errors.
-Errors include the following: available security updates, missed database updates and drupal status errors.
+Errors include the following: available security updates, missed database migrations and drupal status errors.
 For each check you can specify the nagios severity (error or warning).

   -d <drupal root>       The full path to the drupal document root (usually